Nathan-Reinhardt/Getting-MEAN-Book-Work/README.md

 1. This layout allows to have mixin code that gets called.
 A mixin is a function that can be called through out the code.
 2. The location page routes to location-info.jade in the views folder.
-This file calls the outputRating function which is stored in includes, which is created as a mixin.
+This file calls the outputRating function which is stored in includes.
+This is called a mixin.
 3. Express provides the routing functionality.
 This is front end functionality.

 ## Chapter 3